TheAcademician/CobraFeats/README.md

 CobraFeats
 ==========

-Random semi-useful features for the Bukkit Minecraft server.
+A collection of random semi-useful features for the Bukkit Minecraft server.